vemel/boto3_type_annotations/README.md

 ### How it works

 There is also a package `mypy-boto3-builder` that builds interface files from `boto3` documentation.

+### Differences from boto3-type-annotations

+- Fully type annotated
+- `mypy` compatibility
+- Generated types for return values and arguments
+- Added ServiceResource sub-collections
+- Support service-specific sub-modules (in progress)
+- CLI interface for `builder`
+- Modules documentation

+### What's next

+- Add `TypedDict` types for arguments and return types to check keys and values
+- Allow installation of sub-modules
+- Always include docs and support them in generated documentation

 ### Thank you